 Warehouses are among the more dangerous places to work.
 While best-in-class facilities have plenty of safeguards in place, not all warehouses measure up to the same standard, and injuries occur on a regular basis.

 According to the U.S. Bureau of Labor Statistics, 4.8% of full-time workers in the warehousing industry were injured in 2019, making it just under a one-in-twenty chance of sustaining an injury on the job.
 In this article, we’ll explore the causes and nature of these injuries.

 Common Causes of Warehouse Accidents

-Warehouses are host to many hazards, any of which can easily lead to a workplace injury.
+Warehouses are host to many hazards, any of which can easily lead to workplace injury.
 Some of the most common hazards include the following.

 Slip, Trip, and Fall Hazards

 Stock items left in walkways spilled substances, and at-height work areas all create the potential for slip, trip, and fall injuries.
 Lack of cleanup, guard rails, or warning signs could make injury more likely.
 The resulting injuries range from minor bumps and bruises to life-threatening trauma and long-term disability.